 Serving the public with innovative research and analysis

-Rhys Bidder, economist at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of November 10, 2016.
+John Fernald, senior research advisor at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of January 12, 2017.

 The personal consumption expenditure price index (PCEPI) is one measure of U.S. inflation.
 The PCEPI measures the percentage change in prices of goods and services purchased by consumers throughout the economy.

 The Tech Pulse Index is an index of coincident indicators of activity in the U.S. information technology sector.
 It can be interpreted as a summary statistic that tracks the health of the tech sector in a timely manner.

 This site presents a real-time, quarterly series on total factor productivity (TFP) for the U.S. business sector, adjusted for variations in factor utilization - labor effort and capital's workweek.

 The Wage Rigidity Meter offers a closer examination of the annual wage changes of U.S. workers that have not changed jobs over the year.